 In this tutorial you will learn how to set up a similar timer.

-To build the circuit, connect one end of the resistor to Arduino pin 13.
+To build the circuit, connect one end of the resistor to pin 13 of the board.
 Connect the long leg of the LED (the positive leg, called the anode) to the other end of the resistor.
-Connect the short leg of the LED (the negative leg, called the cathode) to the Arduino GND, as shown in the diagram above and the schematic below.
+Connect the short leg of the LED (the negative leg, called the cathode) to the board GND, as shown in the diagram above and the schematic below.

 click the image to enlarge

-After you build the circuit plug your Arduino board into your computer, start the Arduino IDE, and enter the code below.
+After you build the circuit plug your board into your computer, start the Arduino Software (IDE), and enter the code below.

 The code below uses the

-millis() function, a command that returns the number of milliseconds since the Arduino board started running its current program, to blink an LED.
+millis() function, a command that returns the number of milliseconds since the board started running its current sketch, to blink an LED.